 What to expect from your doctor

-- How severe is your pain, and how long does it last?
+- How bad is your pain, and how long does it last?
 How would you describe it?

 - Does your menstrual cycle affect your pain?